RegenixMC/2bored2wait/README.md

 1. Read the code to ensure I'm not stealing your credentials.
 I'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
 2. Download the program [here](https://github.com/RegenixMC/2bored2wait/releases/latest)
 3. Download and install [node.js](https://nodejs.org/) version 14 or above and [git](https://git-scm.com).
 You need git even if you download the repository as zip because it is to install the dependencies via npm.
-4. Extract the folder to your desktop
+4. Extract the folder to your desktop.
-5. cd into the folder and run 'npm install'
+5. cd into the folder and run `npm install`.
-6. (Optional) Take a look at `config/default.json`, edit your values and place the config under `${USER}/.2bored2wait/config/local.json`
+6. (Optional) Take a look at `config/default.json`, edit your values and save.
-7. Run 'npm start'
+7. Run `npm start`

 ### Other Platforms (including ARM / Raspberry Pi):